ks4049/Restaurants-Search-Engine/readMe.md

 ```

 ### Steps to run:
-Clone the repository and change to the directory to the repository
+Clone the repository and change directory to the cloned repository.
 ```
 git clone https://github.com/ks4049/Restaurants-Search-Engine.git
 cd Restaurants-Search-Engine